raven-actions/repo-files-sync/README.md

 ---

-This PR was created automatically by the repo-file-sync-action workflow run xxx.
+This PR was created automatically by the repo-files-sync workflow run xxx.
 ```

 ### Fork and pull request workflow